marcusgia2505/classEx_doc/docs/Programming.rst

 - Second, globals programs are executed (in the order stated for the lecturer screen).
 - Third, subjects programs are executed (in the order stated at the participant screen).
 Subject programs are executed before other elements are displayed.

 Subjects programs offer the option to delay them after the decision has been made.
 This is provided by the setting *execute only after input*.
-This means that the subjects program is not executed on the loading of the respective screen, but only after a participant submitted his or her decision.
+This means that the subjects program is not executed on the loading of the respective screen, but only after a participant submits his or her decision.

 .. note:: This feature can be useful if you want to do some calculations with the current input before the next stage has started.
-You can e.g. add to inputs :php:`$a` and :php:`$b` and safe them as a new variable with :php:`$save('sum',$a+$b)`.
-Logically, this can only be done, once the inputs are provided.
+You can, e.g. add to inputs :php:`$a` and :php:`$b` and save them as a new variable with :php:`$save('sum',$a+$b)`.
+Logically, this can only be done once the inputs are provided.
 In some cases, it might be useful to have the sum already available in the next stage (e.g. to display the sum in a graph).

 Synchronization
 ~~~~~~~~~~~~~~~

 It is always important to keep in mind how synchronization works in classEx in order to retrieve variables at the correct moment in time.
-Within one stages, participants make their decisions (and therefore create their input variables) at any point in time.
+Within one stage, participants make their decisions (and therefore create their input variables) at any point in time.
 So you do not know if the value has been set or not.
 For this reason, you should only retrieve values in the following stage.

 E.g. if you want to display the input :php:`$a` of participant A to another participant B, you can only use :php:`$other = $findVariablePartner("a");` in the next stage and not in the current one.
 It may be the case that A has not made his or her decision while B is trying to retrieve it.
 The same holds true if you want to display the input :php:`$a` in a result graph or do some calculations with it in a globals program.

 One exception is the usage of *execute only after input* in the section `Execution`_.
-This allows to do some calculations after the input of a participant.
-Still, keep in mind, that you do not know when this program will be executed as the participant may submit his or her input at any point in time.
+This allows for some calculations after the input of a participant.
+Still, keep in mind that you do not know when this program will be executed, as the participant may submit his or her input at any point in time.

 Another exception is that you can repeat globals programs every 2 seconds.
 This can be set by selecting *update every 2 s* next to the program element.
-Then the program is executed every 2 seconds and calculations are updated.
-This allows to get input decisions in real time.
+Then the program is executed every 2 seconds, and calculations are updated.
+This allows for getting input decisions in real time.

 Lifetime
 ~~~~~~~~~

-Variables and their values can be used after their declaration during the whole game.
+Variables and their values can be used after their declaration throughout the whole game.
 They can be read (and also overwritten) at any point after their declaration.
-After the last stage of the game, all subjects variables (which are not decision input or were stored) are deleted.
+After the last stage of the game, all subjects variables (which are not decision inputs or were stored) are deleted.
 Globals variables are automatically stored.

-Subjects values can only be changed by subjects programs and globals values only by globals programs.
+Subjects values can only be changed by subjects programs, and globals values only by globals programs.

 If you e.g. set :php:`$a=1;` in stage 1 (as a globals variable), you can use this value in all stages after stage 1 as well.
-Keep in mind that for subjects variables this only holds true for the participant's own variables.
+Keep in mind that for subjects variables, this only holds true for the participant's own variables.

 Description of functions in the documentation
 ==============================================

 Functions are described in the following way.
-It follows the standard way of documentation of functions.
+It follows the standard way of documenting functions.
 Let's take the following example:

 .. code:: php